 In the petrol camp, these include a choice of a 1.0 and 1.5-litre EcoBoost, as well as a more powerful 2.0-litre version.
 We prefer the 1.5-litre for its smoothness, fuel economy (48.7mpg) and sporty engine note.
 For diesel fans, there's a pair of 2.0-litre engines with different power outputs and a 1.6-litre that achieves a range-best 78.5mpg fuel economy.

-There are four trim levels: Style, Zetec, Titanium and Titanium X Pack.
+There are effectively five trim levels: Style, Zetec, Titanium, Titanium X and Vignale, but Ford wants you to think of the Mondeo Vignale almost as a model in its own right, rather than an extra trim level.
 Standard equipment includes alloy wheels, LED tail-lights, a DAB digital radio, an eight-inch colour touchscreen, climate control and cruise control.